SwissStatsR/noga/README.md

   manufacturing, tertiary: services)
 - Include the Noga-50 level of the Swiss FSO that groups Switzerland’s largest divisions so that they represent the 50 economic activities
+- When available, include NOGA 2025 recoding (to/from labels and codes, to/from NOGA08)